ChristinaChina/mywebsite/content/en/posts/academic experiences/2022-05-15 Academic Writing Practice|My First Thesis Practice.md

 tags:
   - Academic Journey
 ---
+Original title: A Study of Women in Hou Hsiao-hsien's Films

 I recall the penultimate page of my recently concluded dissertation, wherein I wrote, "It was a novel experience to engage in academic writing, and I found it most agreeable."
 I would like to express my gratitude to my parents for their unwavering support and affection.
 I would like to express my gratitude to my teachers and friends for their companionship.
 I would like to express my gratitude to the instructors for providing me with a wealth of inspiration and ideas.
 I now turn to the subject of writing.
 I would like to express my gratitude to all those engaged in academic pursuits.
 To us, collectively.
 I would like to express my gratitude to the universe.
 The act of enforcing rules and cooperating with those that one does not agree with is a stifling and politically depressing process.
 My academic training illuminated a previously obscure area, akin to the sudden illumination of a dark room.
 I was fortunate to have a responsive and guiding mentor.
 It is unclear whether this was a means of evading reality or a genuine interest in academia.
 However, it is evident that my initial academic training has already had an impact on my career plans.